 - Good Corporate Governance.

 - Ethics and compliance.

 - Sustainable and responsible investment.

 - ESG risk management.

 - Innovation and new technologies.

 - ESG reporting.

 - Cybersecurity and information protection.

 Materiality matrix

-The analysis has made it possible to prioritize these 20 issues, giving them a score on a scale of 1 to 10, taking into account the internal and external perspectives.
-This will allow the company to focus on those issues that are most relevant to Lar España and its stakeholders:
+The analysis has made it possible to prioritize these 20 issues, giving them a score on a scale of 1 to 10, taking into account the internal and external

 Materiality matrix